Prior consultation request

 Please do not use the form to send sensitive (e.g. information concerning your state of health, social welfare services or your financial position) or confidential information.
 You can send such information separately by secure e-mail.

-The Ministry of Justice's secure e-mail is a safe way of delivering sensitive or confidential information to the Office of the Data Protection Ombudsman.
+Sending e-mail messages through the Ministry of Justice's secure e-mail system is a safe way of delivering sensitive or confidential information to the Office of the Data Protection Ombudsman.
 Please refer to the form you sent earlier in the subject of your message, for example:

 Request for prior consultation – your name – date of sending the form

-Please also read the instructions for sending secure e-mail before using the service.
+Please also read the instructions for sending secure e-mail (pdf) before using the service.